Official State of Rhode Island website

 Temporary Initial: Awarded to educators who seek certification through reciprocity but have not yet met RI testing requirements

-Expert Residency certificates are awarded to educators who have a bachelor's degree with a major or equivalent in their content area and have passed the appropriate RI assessments.
+Expert Residency certificates are awarded to educators who have a bachelor's degree, or advanced degree when required, and have passed the appropriate RI assessment(s).
+For specific requirements, read the Expert Residency Overview.

 Expert Residency Application